Tag: social imagination

 Should I apologise to my neighbours?

-1. Those kind of things always confused me: is it better to apologise for something you did unintentionally or maybe it’s better to pretend I forgot?
-As you may know the floor in my flat is really poor quality, I have installed soundproofing boards in my main bedroom but I recently mostly sleep in my […]
+1. Those kind of things always confused me: is it better to apologise for something you did unintentionally or maybe it’s better to pretend you forgot what you did?
+As you may know the floor in my flat is really poor quality, I have installed soundproofing boards in my main bedroom but I recently mostly…

 -